Using the Web client#

 Up until now we’ve seen the read-only operations that may be performed on a Caterva2 subscriber.
 However, it also allows some useful writing operations that we’ll see next.
 These require user authentication to be enabled at the subscriber.

-This @scratch is a pseudo-root offered to each user by the subscriber (i.e. it doesn’t come from a publisher).
-It allows the user to store private datasets for their use (as we’ll see below), and each user can only see and access their own scratch space.
+is a pseudo-root offered to each user by the subscriber (i.e. it doesn’t come from a publisher).
+It allows the user to store private datasets for their use (as we’ll see below), and each user can only see and access their own personal space.

 Uploading datasets#